jbaker12/managed_etf/README.md

 Follow these steps to set up your environment and install all the required dependencies.

 1.  **Go Program Setup:**
-    First, set up your Go project and install any dependencies for `algorithm.go`.
+    First, set up your Go project and install any dependencies for `monte_carlo_algorithm.go`.
 Navigate to your project directory in the terminal and run:

     ```bash
     go mod init <your-module-name>